mysql/mysql-utilities/doc/intro/connspec.rst

 - As a dictionary containing the connection parameters.

-- As a :ref:`connection specification` string containing the connection parameters.
+- As a connection specification string containing the connection parameters.

-- As a :ref:`Server instance`.
+- As a Server instance.

 When providing the connection parameters as a dictionary, the parameters are passed unchanged to the connector's ``connect``